-Because we extended Spring's PropertyPlaceholderConfigurer class as DecryptingPropertyPlaceholderConfigurer, all the loaded properties are scanned for the special marker ENC-<value>-.
-If that marker is found around the property value, that property is decrypted before it is loaded into the Spring context.To determine if your property is scanned by propertyConfigurer, search the files in propertyConfigurer's location to see if it is defined in one of these files.
+Because we extended Spring's PropertyPlaceholderConfigurer class as

+DecryptingPropertyPlaceholderConfigurer, all the loaded properties are scanned for the special marker ENC-<value>-.
+If that marker is found around the property value, that property is decrypted before it's loaded into Spring context.

+To determine if your property is scanned by propertyConfigurer, search the files in propertyConfigurer's locations to see if it's defined in one of these files.

 For example, suppose you want to encrypt the password property of the reportSchedulerMailSender bean in applicationContext-report-scheduling.xml: